647: Circumcise Matters Edition

 You just passed your first question, sir.

 I've had fuckshow with a woman.
+Do I get the job now?
+Yes.

 You are Brian Walters.
+Right, yeah.

-So according to Walters' SNT release on the subject, the new standards will evaluate teachers on three specific areas.
+So, yeah, so according to Walters' SNT release on the subject, the new standards will evaluate teachers on three specific areas.

-And Walters kind of gave the compliance game away a bit when he concluded by saying, quote, we're raising a generation of patriots, not activists, and I'll fight tooth and nail to keep leftist propaganda out of our classrooms, end quote.
+We're raising a generation of patriots, not activists, and I'll fight tooth and nail to keep leftist propaganda out of our classrooms, end quote.

-Walk into your classroom to find Walters losing a wrestling match to a fossil,
+Walk into your classroom to find Walters losing a wrestling match to a fossil

 Also, by the way, the CEO of Prager U is Marissa Strait, a former member of Israeli intelligence.
+And Masad did the fossil hoax.

 They buried that shit to trick the Christians.

 That's going to be a fight at the meetings.
+Yeah, right.

 And look, I get it.

-When you're an elected official and you're in charge of the 48th ranked education system in the country and your highest profile accomplishment is failing to buy Bibles, I get why you're terrified of an informed populace.
+When you're an elected official and you're in charge of the 48th ranked education system in the country and your highest profile accomplishment is failing to buy Bibles, I get why you're terrified.

-And Frigger U is very close to the opposite of informed.
+of an informed populace.
+And Prager U is very close to the opposite of informed.

 So I get where Walters is coming from on this.

-And I'm also loath to talk about it because it's clearly designed to like further elevate this nobody ass official in a flyover state to the rank of the enemy of the woke left.
+And I'm also loath to talk about it because it's clearly designed to like further elevate this nobody-ass official in a flyover state to the rank of the enemy of the woke left.

-And in that sense, I'm playing into his hands by making a lead story of it, but the commingling of MAGA propaganda and education is one of the most terrifying steps towards American fascism that we're currently watching.
+But the commingling of MAGA propaganda and education is one of the most terrifying steps towards American fascism that we're currently watching.

 And if they're successful, it'll also be one of the ones with the most far-reaching impact.
+So it's just, it's worth keeping an eye on.

 Yeah.